Is It Stress, Or Is It Something Your Spine’s Trying to Say?

 The Spine as Messenger

-Traditional Chinese Medicine (TCM) teaches that the spine reflects the overall health of the body.
+Traditional Chinese Medicine teaches that the spine reflects the overall health of the body.
+But in many ways, it also reflects the health of what we’ve held—physically, emotionally, and energetically.

-In Traditional Chinese Medicine, the spine is deeply connected to the Kidney meridian, which stores our Jing—our fundamental life force.
-According to TCM, this essence governs growth, vitality, and resilience.
-When Jing is depleted (often through stress, overwork, or chronic energy leaks), the spine and nervous system show the strain.
+In TCM, the spine is closely linked to the Kidney meridian, which stores Jing, our foundational life force.
+This essence governs vitality, growth, and resilience.
+When Jing becomes depleted—often through long-term stress, overwork, or unaddressed energy drains—the spine and nervous system begin to show signs of strain.

-The spine also houses the Du Mai, or Governing Vessel—an extraordinary meridian that runs from the tailbone up the midline of the back, over the head, and down the face.
-Often referred to as the “Sea of Yang,” this channel has a profound influence on the brain, spinal cord, and the overall nervous system.
-In TCM, it’s understood to regulate not just physical posture but mental clarity and spiritual alignment.¹
+The spine also houses the Du Mai, or Governing Vessel, a primary meridian that runs from the base of the spine up the midline of the back, over the head, and down the front of the face.
+Known as the “Sea of Yang,” this channel plays a major role in regulating the brain, spinal cord, and the overall nervous system.
+In TCM, it’s believed to influence not only physical posture but also mental clarity and spiritual alignment.

 Photo by Shiva Smyth